this-isnt-me/ogPypeline/docs/source/basicformulas.rst

    * - factor
      - stroke pressure factor (Integer or Float)

 This function is for the calculation of the new pump pressure from the pump stroke output and stroke pressure factor.
 It takes in four value inputs(Integers or Floats) and one unit input(String).
-The default input for factor is 2.
+The default input factor is 2.
 To see the range of pressure units that can be input into the function see the Pressure units section under General Conversions.
 The function returns a dictionary of the new pressure with the different pressure units and values.
 To see the range of pressure units that can be returned, see the example code below or review the Pressure units section of General Conversions.

 .. code:: python